akpw/mktxp/README.md

 ## Install:
-There are multiple ways to install this project, from a standalone app to [fully dockerized monitoring stack](https://github.com/akpw/mktxp-stack).
+There are multiple ways to install this project, from a standalone app to a [fully dockerized monitoring stack](https://github.com/akpw/mktxp-stack).
 - from [PyPI](https://pypi.org/project/mktxp/): `❯ pip install mktxp`

 - latest from source repository: `❯ pip install git+https://github.com/akpw/mktxp`